-If you have a bit more to do then try our high class steak place Hawksmoor or head to classic English eateries Browns or the Ivy!
+If you have a bit more to do then try our high class steak place Hawksmoor or head to classic English eateries Browns or the Ivy.

-After dinner take a stroll around the piazza and watch the street entertainers before heading home!
+After dinner take a stroll around the piazza and watch the street entertainers before heading home.

 Day two of the perfect four day London itinerary

-Day 2 of your 4 days London itinerary starts with a big breakfast, a proper full English!
-Some of my favourite places to go for breakfast are plum and split milk at the Great Northern Hotel!
+Day 2 of your 4 days London itinerary starts with a big breakfast, a proper full English.
+Some of my favourite places to go for breakfast are plum and split milk at the Great Northern Hotel.

-Or why it try out the aptly named The breakfast club!
+Or why it try out the aptly named The breakfast club.

-Other must sees in other galleries include the Benin Bronzes and the Lindow Man!
-To get the most out your tour, you could book onto a tour of the museum galleries to ensure you don’t miss a thing!
+Other must sees in other galleries include the Benin Bronzes and the bog body known as the Lindow Man.
+To get the most out your tour, you could book onto a tour of the museum galleries to ensure you don’t miss a thing.

-Top tip: advance booking essential
+Top tip: advance booking essential.

-Family friendly alternative: Head to the toy store Hamley’s for a treat!
+Family friendly alternative: Head to the toy store Hamley’s for a treat.

-If you don’t think 4 days in London with family is enough check out our 5-7 day itineraries!
+If you don’t think 4 days in London with family is enough check out our 5-7 day itineraries.
 These London itineraries are aimed at travelling with children!

-End your day with a trip to the theatre!
-There is so much to see on the west end stage but I recommend the british tradition – Mousetrap just don’t spoiled he ending for others!
+End your day with a trip to the theatre.
+There is so much to see on the west end stage but I recommend the british tradition – Mousetrap just don’t spoiled he ending for others.
 You can book your tickets in advance here!

 If you are still hungry head for a post theatre dinner.